cosmology-api/cosmology.api/docs/quickstart.rst

 (and any Array libraries that cosmology library might support), without even having the cosmology library as a hard dependency.

+If you didn't understand the previous paragraph, don't worry, we have a :doc:`doc introducing Python's typing and Protocols </api/typing>`.

 Protocol hierarchy
 ------------------